linktohack/evil-commentary/README.md

 author of [vim-commentary] and want to have something really simple (less than 100 lines) like he did with his [vim-commentary].

+## Feature complete

+[evil-commentary] is considered feature complete as of `v2.0.0`.
+The integration part maybe added in the future though.

 ## Install

 The easiest way to install `evil-commentary` is by `package.el` through